 Southern Anangu Pitjantjatjara Yankunytjatjara Lands landscape

 The Southern Anangu Pitjantjatjara Yankunytjatjara (APY) lands are one of nine distinct sub-landscapes in the Alinytjara Wilurara region.
-This landscape is the northern part of the Great Victoria Desert.
+This landscape is the northern part of the Great Victoria Desert (GVD).
 It is made up of two Indigenous Protected Areas, Walalkara and Watarru, that are home to Aboriginal communities and are managed using traditional knowledge and authority for conservation.
 Water is scarce in this area, with no permanent surface water.
-The GVD is co-managed by the Department of Environment and Water and the Traditional Owners of these lands with work on country supported by National Parks and Wildlife and the AW Landscape Board.
+The SA section of the GVD is co-managed by the Department for Environment and Water (DEW) and the Traditional Owners of these lands with work on country supported by DEW National Parks and Wildlife and the AW Landscape Board.

 - The remote areas of Walalkara and Watarru are a virtually undisturbed wilderness with few, if any, tracks

 - Arid and semi arid grasslands, shrub lands and woodlands along with salt lakes